Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 Therefore, the primate monarch definitely is not “handsome” or “beautiful.”

 I suggest instead that Sun refers to himself as mei (美) because of his egotistical personality.
 He is after all an allegory for the Monkey Mind.
-This same overinflated sense of self leads him to later challenge the primacy of the Jade Emperor (Yuhuang dadi, 玉皇大帝).
+This same overinflated sense of self eventually leads him to challenge the primacy of the Jade Emperor (Yuhuang dadi, 玉皇大帝).
 Monkey’s self-conceit is best illustrated by the rebellious poem that he recites to the Buddha in chapter seven.
 The latter part reads:

 […]